The Safeguarding Team has created a Parish Safeguarding Checklist to clarify your roles and responsibilities – please find it here.

 Guidance on the safeguarding information that should be displayed on parish websites can be found here

 The Diocese of London is committed to safeguarding children, young people and vulnerable adults to worship and grow in Christ safely.

 This is done in a coordinated and supported manner and involves Church Safeguarding Officers (CSOs) and clergy at parish level responding to concerns in a timely manner, informing the Diocesan Safeguarding Team (DST) and seeking support from the Thirtyone:eight helpline, local authorities and the police when necessary.

 The DST, in conjunction with the Area Bishops’ offices and Senior Staff, undertakes the overall management of safeguarding across the Diocese, drawing on specialist support as needed.
 Our Safeguarding Policy is contained in ‘Towards a Safer Diocese’ (2018) and further guidance can be sought from the National Church’s Safeguarding Policies and Practice Guidance.
 CSOs, clergy and parish staff may wish to refer to the National Church’s Parish Safeguarding Handbook for advice on responding to concerns.

 As well as responding to concerns, it’s important to be aware of the responsibilities to report serious safeguarding incidents to the Charity Commission.
 Guidance, and links to the National Church, is available here.

-All churches and faith communities are required to have in place arrangements which include:
+All churches and worshipping communities are required to have safeguarding arrangements in place.
+These include:

-- Procedures to respond to and report concerns
+- Procedures for responding to and reporting concerns

 - Codes of safe practice